 Most achievements in life are the result of following a plan and process.
 It's hard to finish a book without reading the first page.
 Nobody gets to the top of the staircase without climbing all the stairs.
 Battling depression is the same thing, and the evidence shows that those who add exercise, and other non-drug therapies, to their routine, may have the best success.

-The natural product Lithium Orotate seems to work well for aiding the symptoms of depression.
+The natural product Lithium Orotate seems to work well for promoting a balanced mood.

 - Laura A. Pratt PhD, Debra J. Brody, MPH, Qiuping Gu MD PhD.
 Antidepressant use in persons aged 12 and over: United States, 2005-2008.
 National Center for Health Statistics.
 2011 October.
 Number 76.